rizaardiyanto1412/gasmabar/README.md

 - Email/password authentication with JWTs stored to cookies
 - Global middleware to protect logged-in routes
 - Local middleware to protect Server Actions or validate Zod schemas
-- Activity logging system for any user events

 ## Tech Stack